Gabriel Arias Preview, Player Props: Guardians vs. Reds

 Gabriel Arias At The Plate

-- He has scored in 27.7% of his games this season, with more than one run scored in 5.9%.
+- He has scored in 28 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.